Stories From World War Two - Part One; From Cordwainer in Scotland to soldier in France.

 ‘The Fighting in the Saar and South of the Somme’.

-Following is a small part from that official document, dated 10 June 1940 that covers only a day or two, a miniscual part of a war that lasted the best part of five years;
+Following is a small part from that official document, dated 10 June 1940.
+It only covers a day or two, a minuscule part of a war that ranged over the whole of Europe and lasted the best part of five years;

 “10 June - 51 Division - Beginning of Withdrawal”